Lead and assistant camp instructors for summer

-Human Nature School is seeking instructors to lead youth (ages 5-12) in outdoor, hands-on, experientially based summer day camp programming rooted in deep nature connection.
-For this summer’s program, our camper demographic is needing us to find an instructor who has experience working with younger children, preferably with five- and six-year-olds.
+Human Nature School is seeking instructors to lead youth in outdoor, hands-on, experientially based programming rooted in deep nature connection.
+For this program, we need to find instructors who have experience working with elementary aged children, preferably with 5–12-year-olds.

 The correct person for the job will be passionate about nature education, thoughtful and responsible with safety and wellbeing, and great at connecting with children.
 If this sounds like you, please keep reading.